Coffee Cup Solutions

 -If you believe that you have suffered any such treatment, you should inform your line manager immediately.
 If the matter is not remedied, and you are an employee, you should raise it formally using our Grievance Procedure, which can be found in the current employee handbook.

--This Modern (Anti) Slavery Policy and Statement is intended for businesses in all countries, especially the United Kingdom
+-This Modern (Anti) Slavery Statement is intended for businesses in all countries, especially the United Kingdom